Published: December 3, 2019 | Last Updated: November 22, 2024

 Why Should I Care About Diegetic and Extra-Diegetic Sounds?

-If you’re mixing in surround sound, using diegetic off-screen sounds gives you many opportunities to give the viewer extra information about the depth and direction of diegetic objects and characters in a scene.
+If you’re mixing in surround sound, using diegetic off-screen sounds gives you many opportunities to provide the viewer with extra information about the depth and direction of diegetic objects and characters in a scene.

 Analyzing Horror Films is a Great Way to Learn About Sound Effects

-In the horror film genre, you often don’t want to give away everything about the big monster in the end.
+In most horror film subgenres, you don’t want to give away everything about the big monster in the end.
 Visually, you might reveal scaled skin, sharp teeth, or a knife. – Or you might choose to reveal nothing visual at all.

 You can always reveal the big scary monster in the end with a diegetic on-screen scary sound and maybe an extra-diegetic on-screen stinger to make that jump scary extra efficient.